 Mission & Purpose

 The Conference Program Committee (CPC) is responsible for ensuring the highest quality content and speakers at the Association's annual conference and expo (AIHce EXP).
-Their input is critical to building our dynamic education program; they help ensure that AIHce EXP provides IH/OEHS professionals with the scientific and practical information they need to help them enhance the health and well-being of workers and the community.
+Their input is critical to building our dynamic education program; they help ensure that AIHce EXP provides IH/OEHS professionals with the scientific and practical information they need to help them enhance workers' health and well-being in the community.

 Goal 1: Develop an innovative program for AIHce EXP that meets the educational needs of the profession.